csbe/307/README.md

-# 307

-Git repository for ICT modul ük307 several code examples and solutions
+Repository for ük307 ICT -

+All code examples are done in school class bis15
+The code alone is not useful, you need the explains at school